 Because donors are required to meet higher standards to qualify funding as 'principal', principal-tagged gender funding serves as a better, though still imperfect, indicator for assessing donors’ actual commitment.

 Looking at principal gender equality-related funding over time, the picture is rather grim.
-Although total gender equality-related funding increased in recent years, most funding supported non-principal projects.
-Funding to projects which had gender equality as a principal goal actually fell 7% between 2020 and 2021, and while it increased slightly in 2022 it has not recovered to 2020 levels.
+Although total gender equality-related funding increased in recent years, most new funding has supported non-principal projects.

 Top Sectors